wilsonmar/Salesforce/README.md

 <strong>Data Model UI</strong>,
 the Salesforce Object Query Language (SOQL) coded to retrieve filtered data does not allow dynamic implicit joins like those used in ANSI SQL.
+Furthermore, SOQL is like Microsoft's LINQ because it contains domain-specific names like "Opportunities".

 This approach enables Salesforce engineers to optimize indexing their own way, invisible to developers and users, such as returning variable data types in multi-dimensional arrays.